ctrlplusb/react-universally-opinionated/README.md

   - Server side rendering.
   - Full ES2015 support via babel where needed.
   - Bundling of both client and server using `webpack`.
+  - A development and optimised production webpack configuration.
   - Client bundle is split into multiple chunks based on routes.
   - Seperate "vendor" chunk for client.
   - Tree-shaking for smaller build output.